Degenerative Spine Disorders

 - Herniated disc or bulging disc – A disc tears (or “herniates”), allowing the inner contents to extrude into the spinal canal.
 Or, a disc can have a contained bulge that presses upon a nerve root or the spinal cord.

 - Thinning disc – As discs lose their cartilage and water content, they can collapse and flatten.
 This flattening allows vertebrae on either side of the disc to rub together, possibly resulting in bone spur formation.

 There are a range of treatments available for degenerative spine disorders.
 If your symptoms remain sporadic and mild, temporary pain relief treatments may help you achieve a higher quality of life.
-Under the care of a doctor, you may want to try mild massage, gentle chiropractic work, stretching, low-impact exercises, hot and cold compresses, pain medication, anti-inflammatory steroid injections, acupuncture, and rest.
-If your symptoms become chronically severe, you should take stock of every option.
-To help you do this, Laser Spine Institute (LSI) would like to give you more information about our minimally invasive endoscopic procedures that have helped tens of thousands of people rediscover a life without pain.
-Contact us today for a free review of your MRI or CT scan.
+Under the care of a physician, you may want to try mild massage, gentle chiropractic work, stretching, low-impact exercises, hot and cold compresses, pain medication, anti-inflammatory steroid injections, acupuncture and rest.
+If your symptoms become chronically severe, you should consider every option.
+To help you do this, Laser Spine Institute would like to give you more information about our minimally invasive outpatient procedures that have helped tens of thousands of people find relief from neck and back pain.
+Contact us today for a review of your MRI or CT scan.